aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/Chap3.PNG)

 ### Problems faced in this chapter
-*Initial understanding of react classes and objects.
+-Initial understanding of react classes and objects.<br>